This Austin Architect Firm has a thing with tile, check out their coolest tile projects

 In the bathrooms of the ADU, DMA specified more handmade tiles, soft paint colors and a white oak countertop.

 To see the full portfolio of Davey McEathron Architecture please visit their website.
-The creative minds also share their work and inspiration on instagram, follow for major tile design inspirations.
+The creative minds also share their work and inspiration on Instagram, follow for major tile design inspirations.
+And remember, if you have any questions or require more information, don't hesitate to reach out to us at firstname.lastname@example.org or chat with us here.